lldap/lldap/README.md

 connect to the web UI and change their information, or request a password reset link (if you configured the SMTP client).

+Optional TOTP two-factor authentication can be enabled for the web UI and LDAP binds.
+See the [MFA](docs/mfa.md) docs for setup, policies and limitations.

 You can create and manage custom attributes through the Web UI, or through the community-contributed CLI frontend ( [Zepmann/lldap-cli](https://github.com/Zepmann/lldap-cli)).
 This is necessary